 “They are asking more and more of us and they are taking advantage of that.”

-The idea was opposed by reigning world champion Max Verstappen, whose contract with Red Bull is thought to be valued excess of £40 million each year.
+The driver salary cap idea was opposed by reigning world champion Max Verstappen, whose contract with Red Bull is thought to be valued excess of £40 million each year.

 “So why should the drivers, with their IP rights and everything, be capped, who actually bring the show and put their lives at risk, because we do.
 So for me, it’s completely wrong.”

-In an earlier interview with De Telegraaf, Verstappen’s manager said that drivers are exploited to promote the sport, echoing Alonso’s position.
-Vermeulen gave the example of the current World Champion.
+In an earlier interview with De Telegraaf, Verstappen’s manager said that drivers are exploited to promote the sport, echoing Fernando Alonso’s position.
+Vermeulen gave the example of the reigning World Champion.

 “Take a look at the facts,” urged Vermeulen.
 “A grand prix came to the Netherlands thanks to Max.
 Zandvoort pays an annual amount to FOM to organise the race, a large part of which is divided among the teams.
 So they benefit from that.”